petarturukalo/tedit/README.md

 ## Syntax Highlighting

-Syntax highlighting is enabled for certain file types by checking a file's extension.
+Syntax highlighting is enabled for certain file types dependent on file extension.
 Supported file types can be determined by looking at the structures in `src/synhl/rule.c`;
 the supported types can be easily extended by adding new regex rules and structures here.